 #8 Fear of being in the center of attention (Scopophobia)

-This is one type of social anxiety disorder which is characterized by a morbid fear of being seen or stared at by others.
+This is one type of social anxiety disorder that is characterized by a morbid fear of being seen or stared at by others.
 A person who suffers from a phobia tries to avoid such events or perceives them with great discomfort.

 Symptoms of Stage Fright